-Existing Protected Building: An occupied structure with walls and a roof, within which individuals live or customarily work, and which was occupied, or for sale or lease for occupancy, at the time an Oil or Gas Development application is made.
-Excluded are buildings used exclusively for accessory use of agricultural operations, or other accessory storage buildings.
-For the purpose of oil and gas wells only, any structure owned by an oil and gas lessor who has signed a lease with the applicant granting rights to access oil and gas upon the subject property shall also not be considered an existing protected building.
-Also excluded from this definition are any structures used exclusively for oil and gas development, and natural gas processing plants and natural gas compressor stations when applied to Oil and Gas wells.
+Existing Protected Building: An occupied structure with walls and a roof, within which individuals live or customarily work.
+This definition includes not only structures which are occupied at the time of an application for oil and gas operations, but also temporarily vacant structures that are for sale or lease.
+Excluded are buildings used exclusively for agricultural operations and any structure owned by an oil and gas lessor who has signed a lease with the applicant granting rights to access oil and gas upon the subject property.
+Also excluded from this definition are Natural Gas Processing Plants and Compressor stations when applied to Oil and Gas wells.

-Freshwater Impoundment: A natural topographic depression, manmade excavation or diked area formed primarily of earthen materials although lined with synthetic materials, or other structures, designed to hold surface water, groundwater, and other Department approved sources of non-impaired water, constructed for the purpose of servicing multiple well sites.
+Freshwater impoundment: A natural topographic depression, manmade excavation or diked area formed primarily of earthen materials although lined with synthetic materials, or other structures, designed to surface water, groundwater, and other Department approved sources of non-impaired water, constructed for the purpose of servicing multiple well sites.